quantum-kittens/quantum-kittens.github.io/_posts/2022-06-11-CHAPTER-3-Story-Red-Dots-and-Doorbells.md

 "It's your turn to ring the bell, go up there!
 I’ll stand guard here.”
 And when the diamond-chested, gullible kitten did just that, Luna slipped away, rapturous at this bonus prank.
 The sounds of a disgruntled cat berating a kitten faded behind her as she fled.

 Back on the porch, beration complete, Blade pushed his parcel into a regretful Soya’s paws and set her about making the delivery.
-Which meant he was completely free to  ponder the red dot in peace.
+Which meant he was completely free to  ponder the suspicious spot in peace.